Tobias Dantzig

-Tobias Dantzig (/ˈdæntsɪɡ/; February 19, 1884 – August 9, 1956) was an American mathematician, the father of George Dantzig, and the author of Number: The Language of Science (A critical survey written for the cultured non-mathematician) (1930) and Aspects of Science (New York, Macmillan, 1937).
+Tobias Dantzig (/ˈdæntsɪɡ/; February 19, 1884 – August 9, 1956) was a Russian-American mathematician, the father of George Dantzig, and the author of Number: The Language of Science (A critical survey written for the cultured non-mathematician) (1930) and Aspects of Science (New York, Macmillan, 1937).

 Biography

-Born in Shavli (then Imperial Russia, now Lithuania) into the family of Shmuel Dantzig (?-1940) and Guta Dimant (1863–1917), he grew up in Lodz and studied mathematics with Henri Poincaré in Paris.
+Born in Shavli (then Imperial Russia, now Lithuania) into the family of Shmuel Dantzig (?-1940) and Guta Dimant (1863–1917), he grew up in Łódź and studied mathematics with Henri Poincaré in Paris.
 His brother Jacob (1891-1942) was murdered by the Nazis during the Holocaust; he also had a brother Naftali (who lived in Moscow) and sister Emma.

 Tobias married a fellow Sorbonne University student, Anja Ourisson, and the couple emigrated to the United States in 1910.
 He worked for a time as a lumberjack, road worker, and house painter in Oregon, until returning to academia at the encouragement of Reed College mathematician Frank Griffin.
-Dantzig received his Ph.D. in mathematics from Indiana University in 1917, while working as a professor there.
-He later taught at Johns Hopkins, Columbia University, and the University of Maryland.
+Dantzig received his Ph.D. in mathematics from Indiana University Bloomington in 1917, while working as a professor there.
+He later taught at Johns Hopkins University, Columbia University, and the University of Maryland, College Park.

 Dantzig died in Los Angeles in 1956.
 He was the father of George Dantzig, a key figure in the development of linear programming.